the-genemachine/Open-Source-LLMs/Manual/manual.md

 5. **[Building a Local RAG Application with AnythingLLM](#40-building-local-rag)**: Learn how to build a local RAG application using AnythingLLM.
 6. **[ Enhancing AI Capabilities with API Integration](#41-api-integration)**: Explore how to enhance AI capabilities through API integration.
 7. **[Advanced Function Calling in AnythingLLM](#42-advanced-function-calling)**: Learn about advanced function calling techniques in AnythingLLM.
+8. **[Enhancing AnythingLLM with API Integrations and Advanced Configurations](#43-advanced-configuration)**: Explore how to enhance AnythingLLM with API integrations and advanced configurations.

 **[Appendix](#100-appendix)**: Additional resources and references.